vmware-labs/reconciler-runtime/README.md

 #### ChildReconciler

 The [`ChildReconciler`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#ChildReconciler) is a sub reconciler that is responsible for managing a single controlled resource.
+Within a child reconciler, the reconciled resource is referred to as the parent resource to avoid ambiguity with the child resource.
 A developer defines their desired state for the child resource (if any), and the reconciler creates/updates/deletes the resource to match the desired state.
 The child resource is also used to update the parent's status.
 Mutations and errors are recorded for the parent.

 The ChildReconciler is responsible for:
 - looking up an existing child